-1. EPA A1.
-Collect subjective and objective data by performing a patient assessment and gathering data from chart/electronic records, pharmacist records, other health professionals and patient/family interviews.

-- 2. EPA A2.
-Interpret patient data, and identify medication-related problems and develop a prioritized problem list. - EPA A5.
-Provide counseling and medications and health wellness (including referral when there are social determinants of health and disparities). - 3.
+- 1. EPA A1.
+Collect subjective and objective data by performing a patient assessment and gathering data from chart/electronic records, pharmacist records, other health professionals and patient/family interviews. - 2.
+EPA A2.
+Interpret patient data, and identify medication-related problems and develop a prioritized problem list. - 3.
+EPA A3.
+Formulate evidence-based care plans in collaboration with an interprofessional team.
+Utilize clinical guidelines in the development of a pharmacotherapy plan. - 4.
+EPA A5.
+Provide counseling and medications and health wellness (including referral when there are social determinants of health and disparities). - 5.
 EPA A6.
-Assess and counsel a patient about health-wellness. - 4.
-EPA A7.
+Assess and counsel a patient about health-wellness

+- 6. EPA A7.
 Present a succinct oral patient summary and plan to a health care provider.
-Defend a therapeutic plan verbally or in writing using references, guidelines, or primary literature.
+Defend a therapeutic plan verbally or in writing using references, guidelines, or primary literature. - 7.
+EPA A9.
+Collaborate as a member of an interprofessional team and provide patient-centered care.